-Under the agreement, subsequently amended, the Company is to pay Mr Ferrier a base salary of \$350,000 plus statutory superannuation.
-Pursuant to the terms of the agreement Mr Ferrier has also been issued 1,000,000 options to subscribe for the shares of the Company pursuant to Company's Employment Option Incentive Scheme as per the agreement.
+Under the agreement, subsequently amended in March 2012, the Company is to pay Mr Ferrier a base salary of \$350,000 plus statutory superannuation.
+Pursuant to the terms of that agreement Mr Ferrier was issued 1,000,000 options in March 2012 to subscribe for the shares of the Company pursuant to Company's Employment Option Incentive Scheme as per the agreement.

-Mr Ferrier may terminate his employment by the giving of one months notice in writing to the Company.
+Mr Ferrier may terminate his employment by the giving of one months' notice in writing to the Company.
 The Company may terminate the agreement by giving three months' notice in writing.
 The Company may pay Mr Ferrier for any or all of the three months' notice period in lieu of notice.